 - Threatening to take an adverse action against a whistleblower;

-- Subjecting a whistleblower to a retaliatory investigation;
+- Subjecting a whistleblower to a retaliatory investigation or retaliatory surveillance;

 - Suing a whistleblower for the purpose of retaliating against the whistleblower;